Quantumzhao/UIEngine/docs/milestones/01-architecture-runway-cli-walking-skeleton.md

 This outline does not authorize implementation.
 Work begins only when the milestone is explicitly selected for implementation.

+> **Historical record:** This document preserves the constraints and acceptance record for the
+> first reboot milestone.
+Its interface names, `ValueTask` operation shape, numeric collection-path
+> alias, and legacy coexistence strategy describe the runway that existed at that time.
+They are not
+> the current public API.
+See [the current architecture](../architecture.md) and the
+> [reboot reconciliation](../../REBOOT_PLAN.md) for the streamlined design.

 ## Summary

 Establish the remaining safety baseline and implement the smallest end-to-end replacement slice: